-The per-capita supply of primary care physicians in Jackson, Clay, and Wyandotte counties is comparatively low.
-The supply of mental health professionals is below national averages in all five counties.
+The per-capita supply of primary care physicians in both Jackson and Wyandotte counties is comparatively low.
+The supply of mental health professionals is below national averages in all three of the counties that comprise the community assessed by SLS.
 The federal government considers all of Wyandotte County to be a Health Professional Shortage Area (HPSA) for low-income residents seeking access to primary and dental care providers.
-Low-income residents of Jackson and Platte counties also are HPSAs for mental health care professionals.
+Low-income residents of Jackson County also are a HPSA for mental health care professionals.

 Community stakeholders confirmed that mental health providers are in short supply, as are primary care physicians and specialists who accept uninsured and Medicaid patients.
-They cited numerous other barriers to accessing health services, including poverty (and the need for resources for other basic needs such as food and rent), prevalence of uninsured people, transportation problems, poor health literacy, long wait times, and a lack of knowledge regarding available service providers.
+Community representatives cited numerous other barriers to accessing health services, including poverty (and the need for resources for other basic needs such as food and rent), prevalence of uninsured people, transportation problems, poor health literacy, long wait times, and a lack of knowledge regarding available service providers.
 A lack of trust in the health care system affects whether and how non-White populations are accessing health services as well.